mvit777/BikeShop/BikeShop.BlazorComponents/README.md

 ### 2. NET 6 brought some interesting features I'm not using
 while I'm happy with the micro-components wrappers (buttons, alerts, toast, etc..) the complete page looks now a bit cluttered of code and markup.
 New version of Blazor permits the use of .cshtml where one can even pour javascript.
-This sounds extremly interesting and as soon as I get more familiar with other new features I'm sure I will be able to further componentize the page without adding complexity.
+This sounds extremly interesting and as soon as I get more familiar with other new features I'm sure I will be able to further componentize the page without adding un-needed complexity.
 (..more to come..)

 ### 3. Finding a better name for my components namespace
+While tinkering with the javascript console, I noticed that Bootstrap components define their namespace with the not un-predicatable name ```bootstrap```.
+My ```bootstrapNS``` does not mean much in the first place (since it also packs non-bootstrap components) and most important is extremly confusing.
+Re-naming it ```MVComponents``` is a no-brainer and very quick to do.

 ### 4. Getting rid of hardcoded values and configure our components from outside
-If you step back to our ```MVComponents.js``` you may notice that almost all the components js initializers take a second parameter ```options``` but we did not really use it.
+Since we are stepping back to our ```MVComponents.js``` you may notice that almost all the components js initializers take a second parameter ```options``` but we did not really use it.

 Ex. my beloved jquery datatables...
 ```javascript